How to Fix WooCommerce Products Not Showing on Shop Page: Quick Solutions

 Use a Default WordPress Theme

-Switching to a default WordPress theme can help identify if the current theme causes product display issues.
-Using a standard theme allows you to isolate the problem and identify if the theme is the source of the issue.
-To switch themes, navigate to Appearance > Themes in your WordPress dashboard and activate a default theme like Twenty Twenty-One.
+Using a standard theme allows you to isolate the problem and determine if the theme is the source of the issue.
+To switch themes, navigate to Appearance → Themes in your WordPress dashboard and activate a default theme like Twenty Twenty-One.

 Consult Hosting Provider

-If WooCommerce products still do not show after standard troubleshooting steps, consult your WordPress hosting provider.
 Server-related issues may be affecting product visibility.
-Hosting providers can assist with clearing server-side cache and addressing other server-related problems causing the issue.
+Hosting providers can assist with clearing the server-side cache and addressing other server-related issues that may be causing the issue.

 For persistent product display issues, seeking help from a WooCommerce expert can be a practical solution.
 Experts can diagnose and fix underlying server issues, ensuring product visibility problems do not persist.